 Students, faculty, and administrators share responsibility for the determination and preservation of standards of academic integrity.
-Not only must they adhere to their own personal codes of integrity but they must also be prepared to educate others about the importance of academic integrity, to take reasonable precaution to discourage violations of academic integrity, and to adjudicate violations.
+Not only must they adhere to their own personal codes of integrity and comply with university community standards, but they must also be prepared to educate others about the importance of academic integrity, to take reasonable precaution to discourage violations of academic integrity, and to adjudicate violations.

 Faculty and students are expected to uphold standards of academic integrity by taking reasonable precaution in the academic arena.
 Reasonable precaution involves implementing measures that reduce the opportunities for academic misconduct but do not inhibit inquiry, create disruption or distraction in the testing environment, or create an atmosphere of mistrust.

 The vitality of academic integrity is dependent upon the willingness of community members to confront instances of suspected wrongdoing.
 The faculty have a specific responsibility to address suspected or reported violations as indicated below.
 All other members of the academic community are expected to report directly and confidentially their suspicion of violation to a faculty member or a dean or to approach suspected violators and to remind them of their obligation to uphold standards of academic integrity.